-Depth - to what extent was the facilitator able to make connections between their experience in the group and core course material (e.g., group purpose, diversity issues, social work values/principles, ethical issues, group development, group leadership, etc.)?
-Articulation of Goals - to what extent was the facilitator able to clearly articulate goals for future learning and/or development?
-Group Proposal and Students will be assigned to small task groups by the Instructor at the start of the course.
-The purpose of Variable Deadline: 40% 1, 3, 4, 5, 6, 7 Simulation these groups will be to prepare and present a group Deadille.
-0, / proposal, as well as to plan and simulate a session Mar 17 from the proposed group.
-Each group will identify a particular client population and need that the group Mar 23 Mar 30 will be intended to address.
-Students are encouraged Apr 13 to use the presentation and simulation as an opportunity to explore topics and group dynamics of (by 1:00 mutual interest.
-Planning time will be set aside at the end of each class.
-Online breakout rooms will be pm) made available for group work prior to the (In-Class) presentation for development of group proposals and /C simulation planning.
-Task group members are encouraged to take turns as facilitators of the (Submit a copy of planning meetings.
-Additional planning time may be the arranged by group members after class or when group's classes are not meeting.
-To prepare for the Task PP via Group Analysis assignment, task group members are D2L strongly encouraged to journal and/or keep records of their meetings. dropbox) In order to prepare and orient the class to the issues to be addressed in each simulation, each task group is expected to prepare and present a proposal for group work which focuses on a specific population and need.
+Students will be assigned to small task groups by the instructor at the start of the course.
+The purpose of these groups will be to prepare and present a group proposal, as well as to plan and simulate a session from the proposed group.
+Each group will identify a particular client population and need that the group will be intended to address.
+Students are encouraged to use the presentation and simulation as an opportunity to explore topics and group dynamics of mutual interest.
+Planning time will be set aside during each class.
+Task group members are encouraged to take turns as facilitators of the planning meetings.
+Additional planning time may be arranged by group members after class or when classes are not meeting.
+To prepare for the Task Group Analysis assignment, task group members are strongly encouraged to journal and/or keep records of their meetings.

+In order to prepare and orient the class to the issues to be addressed in each simulation, each task group is expected to prepare and present a proposal for group work which focuses on a specific population and need.
 The presentation will be prepared and presented using PowerPoint.
 It will be presented to the class immediately prior to the group's simulation and is not to exceed 45 minutes in duration.
-Each group should choose a specific population and need that it thinks is amenable to a group work approach and describe some of the basic characteristics of the proposed group, including but not limited to: Needs assessment - the population, problem, and needs that the group is intended to address;
+Each group should choose a specific population and need that it thinks is amenable to a group work approach and describe some of the basic characteristics of the proposed group, including but not limited to:

-- Rationale/Purpose purpose statement, goals and objectives, and group name; - Ethical Considerations e.g., risks/benefits, informed consent, confidentiality.
-Groups should also attend to how the group aligns with core social work values/principles; - Screening, Eligibility, Recruitment of Members advertising, recruitment strategies and selection criteria; - Group Structure group composition, size, frequency and duration of meetings, fixed # of sessions/continuous, setting, open/closed, preparation/pre-engagement of group members, leader/members' roles, group rules, single/co-facilitated; - Content and activities theoretically-informed content for group's sessions that are clearly connected to the group's objectives.
+- Needs assessment/literature review the population, problem, and needs that the group is intended to address; - Rationale/Purpose purpose statement, goals and objectives, and group name; - Ethical Considerations e.g., risks/benefits, informed consent, confidentiality.
+Groups should also attend to how the group aligns with core social work values/principles; - Screening, Eligibility, Recruitment of Members, Referrals advertising, recruitment strategies and selection criteria; - Group Structure group composition, size, frequency and duration of meetings, fixed # of sessions/continuous, setting, open/closed, preparation/pre-engagement of group members, leader/members' roles, group rules, single/co-facilitated; - Content and Activities theoretically-informed content for group's sessions that are clearly connected to the group's objectives.
 Groups should identify any necessary equipment and materials that would be required, as well as provide an overview of session content and opening/closing rituals; - Evaluation how the group will be evaluated, and progress achieved by the group or its members be measured; and - References sources used in the development of the presentation.
 Reference lists should adhere to APA 7th edition format.

-The proposal should include session plans for at least one session for each stage of group: Beginning, middle, and ending stages.
+The proposal should include session plans for at least one session for each stage of group: beginning, middle, and ending stages.
 Each session should be between one and two hours in duration.
 Each session plan shall include:

 - Timing

 - Activity descriptions/instructions

 - Purpose of session

 - Purpose of each activity

 - Materials needed

 - Check- in

 - Check-out

 - Ritual to begin and close

 - Alternative activity (optional)

 - References

 Each student in the group will prepare individual client scenarios in relation to the group members served in their group simulation.
-These scenarios will include that member's history that brought them to the group, challenges and strengths of the member; and how they could benefit from the group experience.
+These scenarios will include that member's history that brought them to the group, challenges and strengths of the member, and how they could benefit from the group experience.
 These will not be presented within the presentation itself, but should be included as an Appendix to the group's PowerPoint presentation.